Courses

 4.2 CEUs

 Consumer data is meaningless without an understanding of human behavior.
-In eight weeks, you will learn social science theories of cognition, motivation, emotion, personality, social influence, culture, and other aspects of human nature, transforming analytics into a powerful tool of marketing action.
+In this UChicago online course, you will learn social science theories around cognition, motivation, emotion, personality, social influence, culture, and other aspects of human nature to transform analytics into a powerful tool for marketing action.

 Designed For

-Designed for professionals interested in a deepening understanding of consumer behavior grounded in cutting-edge social science theory
+Designed for professionals interested in acquiring a deep understanding of consumer behavior grounded in cutting-edge social science theory.

-In this course, you will learn and practice applying eight social science theories to real-world marketing problems.
-In addition to gaining new insights into human behavior, you will learn new, data-driven ways to approach marketing solutions.
+Over eight weeks, you will learn and practice applying social science theories to real-world marketing problems.
+In addition to gaining insights into human behavior, you will learn new, data-driven ways to approach marketing solutions.

 After completing the course, you will be able to:

-• Put the customer at the center of the strategic decision-making process
+• Persuade business and marketing leaders to solve marketing problems by putting the customer at the center of the strategic decision-making process.

 Woman adding post-it notes to board.